 Here is the schematic symbol for a diode:

 The two terminals for a diode are marked cathode and anode.
-When creating a footprint for a diode we must indicate which terminal is connected to which pad.
-All diodes will have a physical marking on the body of the component indicating how it is to be placed on the footprint.
+When creating a footprint for a diode we must indicate which terminal connects to which pad.
+All diodes will have a physical marking on the body of the component indicating how placement should occur on the footprint.
 In most cases, the mark on the physical case of the diode will represent the cathode of the device but it is important to note that this is not always true!

 Here is an example of a datasheet for a 1N4148 diode showing the component and how it is marked: